One Day (TV series): Release

 One Day premiered on 8 February 2024 on Netflix as a limited-run series.

 Reception

 The series received critical acclaim and was the most-watched series globally during the week of 12 February 2024, with 9.9 million views.

-As of 23 April 2024, review aggregator website Rotten Tomatoes reported a 91% approval rating based on 46 critic reviews, with an average rating of 8/10.
+The review aggregator website Rotten Tomatoes reported a 92% approval rating based on 49 critic reviews, with an average rating of 8/10.
 The website's critics consensus reads, "Chronicling the passage of time with well-observed sweep, One Day is by turns giddy and somber but always swooningly romantic".
-Metacritic, which uses a weighted average, assigned a score of 76 out of 100 based on 22 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned a score of 76 out of 100 based on 23 critics, indicating "generally favorable reviews".
 Anita Singh of the Telegraph awarded the series four stars out of five, writing "David Nicholls's bestselling novel has been skilfully turned into an easily digestible drama series for the Netflix age."

 It was a breakthrough for the careers of leads Ambika Mod and Leo Woodall.